 - A reduced ability to think logically or make rational decisions

-Any one of these problems can increase suicide-related risks, and in combination, they may have an even greater effect.
+Any of these problems can increase suicide-related risks, and in combination, they may have an even more significant effect.

 Alcoholics may also have increased suicidal tendencies as a result of heavy drinking’s impact on stress regulation.
 Stress is a known contributor to substance consumption and substance abuse.
-In fact, many people begin a pattern of excessive drinking because they are looking for some way to keep their stress-related feelings under control.
+Many people begin a pattern of excessive alcohol consumption because they are looking for some way to keep their stress-related feelings under control.

 In the short run, this approach may appear to work.
 However, eventually, the brain of a habitual heavy drinker will change its response to the presence of large amounts of alcohol.
 Among other things, this altered reaction can include a spike in the output of hormones that increase stress levels.
 In turn, an inability to relieve stressful feelings may make suicidal thoughts or behaviors more likely.